 On August 25, 2009, the Huron Undercover Narcotics Team (HUNT), during an aerial surveillance, spotted six marijuana plants growing at defendant's residence.
-At that time, defendant had not received any certifying statement by a physician.
+At that time, defendant had not received a physician's statement certifying his marijuana use for a medical purpose.
 See MCL 333.26428(a)(1).
-On September 16, 2009, defendant finally received a certification to use medical marijuana from a doctor.
-He received his registry identification card from MDCH on October 6.
+On September 16, 2009, defendant received a doctor's certification to use marijuana medically, and he received his registry certification card from MDCH on October 6, 2009.
 Ten days later, on October 16, he was arrested and charged with the manufacture of marijuana.

 Defendant filed a motion to dismiss the charge under MCL 333.26428(b), arguing that the trial court was obligated to dismiss the case because defendant satisfied all three elements of the affirmative defense.
 Additionally, defendant argued that he should have been immune from arrest under MCL 333.26424(a).
-The trial court denied the motion.
-We then granted leave to appeal.
+The trial court denied the motion and we granted defendant's application for leave to appeal.

 This case involves statutory interpretation, which we review de novo.
 People v Redden, 290 Mich App 65, 76; 799 NW2d 184 (2010).
 "Generally, the primary objective in construing a statute is to ascertain and give effect to the Legislature's intent."
 Id.
-The MMMA was enacted based on an initiative adopted by voters.
+The MMMA was enacted by an initiative adopted by the voters.
 "The words of an initiative law are given their ordinary and customary meaning as would have been understood by the voters."
-Welsh Foods, Inc v Attorney General, 213 Mich App 459, 461; 540 NW2d 693 (1995).
+Welch Foods, Inc v Attorney General, 213 Mich App 459, 461; 540 NW2d 693 (1995).
 Moreover, "[t]his Court must avoid a construction that would render any part of a statute surplusage or nugatory, and '[w]e must consider both the plain meaning of the critical words or phrases as well as their placement and purpose in the statutory scheme."
 Redden, 290 Mich App at 76-77, quoting People v Williams, 268 Mich App 416, 425; 707 NW2d 624 (2005).